mcfrith/last-rna/last-long-reads.md

 * `-P8` tells it to use 8 processors: modify this as you wish.

-The training should be done separately for different kinds of sequence, e.g. MinION 1d and 2d, which are likely to have different substitution and gap rates.
+The [training][train] should be done separately for different kinds of sequence, e.g. MinION 1d and 2d, which are likely to have different substitution and gap rates.
+It should also be done separately for sequences with unusual composition, e.g. extremely AT-rich *Plasmodium* DNA.

 ## Aligning DNA sequences

-This recipe aligns DNA reads to their orthologous bases in the genome, allowing for rearrangements and duplications in the reads relative to the genome.
+This recipe aligns DNA reads to their orthologous bases in the genome:

     lastal -P8 -p myseq.par mydb myseq.fa | last-split -m1e-6 > myseq.maf